tkosciol/cmi-workshops/docs/qiita-shotgun-metagenomics-processing.rst

 Running Shogun on human-filtered per-sample FASTQ data
 ------------------------------------------------------
 All shotgun metagenomic data is filtered of human reads prior to being uploaded to Qiita.
-To process the data using Shogun, click on the per-sample FASTQ artifact named 'Shotgun data' and click 'Process'
+To process the data using Shogun, click on the per-sample FASTQ artifact named 'Shotgun data' and click 'Process'.

 .. figure::  images/shotgun-process-shogun1.png
    :align:   center